cjtech1/cjtech1/README.md

 ---

 ### 🚀 What I'm Up To
-- 🎯 Currently learning **JavaScript** and sharpening my frontend skills with small projects.
+- 🎯 Currently sharpening my frontend skills with small projects.
 - 🧑‍💻 Working on a **full-stack web development project using PHP & MySQL**.
 - 🔜 Planning to dive into **React** as my next step in frontend development.